angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 This is a nice clean pile that allows you to beat double Endurance if need be.
 It helps that you have an extra cycler already in hand just in case.
-The 4 life from the SW shouldn't matter as either than can hit you for just 3 with their board or for lethal from Natural Order or Cradle into Activate Shepherd.
+The 4 life from the SW shouldn't matter as either they can hit you for just 3 with their board or for lethal from Natural Order or Cradle into Activate Shepherd.
-The pile also ignores collector Ouphe which is handy but can be scuppered by a Boseiju on their turn/in your upkeep/draw step hitting your lands.
+The pile also ignores Collector Ouphe which is handy but can be scuppered by a Boseiju on their turn/in your upkeep/draw step hitting your lands.
 This pile favours having cracked your Strand to cast Doomsday and actually keeping your Petal in hand entirely.